 In terms of clients, Warner serves big-name companies like

 Whirlpool, Consumers Energy, Amway and Dow Chemical.
-The firm has
+In addition to

-also carved out a niche in the healthcare industry, working with
+carved out a niche in the healthcare industry, working with more

-more than a dozen hospitals in Michigan along with numerous
+than a dozen hospitals in Michigan along with numerous physicians,

-physicians, nursing homes and health care providers.
-The group's
+nursing homes and health care providers.
+The group's health care

-health care department has proven themselves to be forward
+department has proven themselves to be forward thinking, forming a

 The Warner Work Style